-When I first started travel nursing, 6.5 years ago, I had to company jump because I just didn’t feel like I was clicking with the recruiters or agencies that I was working with.
+When I first started travel nursing, 7.5 years ago, I had to company jump because I just didn’t feel like I was clicking with the recruiters or agencies that I was working with.
 They all like of felt like used car salesmen instead of someone who would have my back and be there for me if I needed them.
-For the past 3.5 years I’ve been withe Travel Nurse Across America, and I don’t plan on switching anytime soon.
+For the past 5 years I’ve been with Travel Nurse Across America.
 You can search their available jobs by clicking here.
 If you decided to go with them drop my name, Leah Helmbrecht, and I will get a referral bonus.
 I wouldn’t work for them if I wouldn’t recommend them.

 My recruiter for the past 5 years, Derek King

 -Communication is great!
 Any time I call, I actually talk to a human, instead of having to push a bunch of numbers until I get an answering machine.

 – They offer Sick Pay!
 After working so many hours, I started accruing sick pay where I can call out 40hrs a year and still get paid!
 Let’s be honest, nurses get sick too!

 -For every extra OT hour worked you get and extra $25